 (2) Part 3 applies to a contract entered into under this section.

-19. Arrangements with Commissioner of Police and Public Sector
+19. CEO may make arrangements with Commissioner of Police and Public Sector

 (1) The CEO may arrange with the Commissioner of Police, whether by way of delegation under section 20 or otherwise, to provide court security or custodial services.